-Bob Wojick returns in 2019 for his seventh season as an instrumental member of the Wesleyan coaching staff.
+Bob Wojick returns in 2020 for his eighth season as an instrumental member of the Wesleyan coaching staff.

-In his 42 years of coaching college baseball, his teams have won 1,359 games, and he has never had a losing season.
-Prior to joining the Cardinals, he served in an assistant-coaching capacity for 36 years at Eastern Connecticut State.
-Wojick's experience and knowledge in all facets of the game was a prime reason his teams won the NCAA Division III national championship four times, appeared in the College World Series 12 times, and played in a regional 31 times.
+In his 43 years of coaching college baseball, his teams have won 1,376 games.
+Prior to joining the Cardinals, he served 36 years as an assistant coach at Eastern Connecticut State University.
+His experience at all facets of the game was a prime reason his teams won the Div.
+III National Championship four times, appeared in the College World Series 12 times, and played in a regional 31 times.

-In 2005, he was named the National Assistant Coach of the Year by the American Baseball Coaches Association and Baseball America magazine.
+In 2005, he was named the National Assistant Coach-of-the-Year by the American Baseball Coaches Association and Baseball America magazine.
 He is the only non-Division I coach to receive the award.
-In 2009, he also earned the New England Assistant Coach of the Year honor by the New England Intercollegiate Baseball Association.
+In 2009, he was also named the New England Assistant Coach-of-the-Year by the New England Intercollegiate Baseball Association.

-A three-year letter winner as an outfielder at Eastern Connecticut, Wojick joined the coaching staff in Windham, Conn., during the 1972 season.
+A three-year letterwinner as an outfielder at Eastern Conn., he joined the coaching staff in 1972.
 He took five years off to spend more time with his family, before returning in 1995.
-He was inducted into the Warriors' Hall of Fame in 1992.
+He was inducted into the Eastern Conn.
+Hall-of-Fame in 1992.

-Wojick graduated in 1971 from Eastern Connecticut with a Bachelor of Arts in applied social relations, and then he received a master's in industrial education from Central Connecticut State.
-He retired after 35 years teaching in the Hartford Public School system.
+A 1971 graduate of Eastern Conn.
+St. with a B.A. in Applied Social Relations, he also received his M.A. in Industrial Education from Central Connecticut State University.
+He retired after 35 years teaching in the Hartford Public Schools system.

-He and his wife Sandy have two grown children, Kimberlee and Brian.
+He and his wife Sandy have two children, Kimberlee and Brian.